lib-eramen/aegistrate/docs/EXEC-CONFIG.md

 No, it is not some sort of package you need to `apt-get install`, it is just a term.

-Aegistrate will look for its configuration in the following locations:
+Aegistrate will look for its configuration in the following locations only:
-- `./aegistrate.toml`
+- `~/.config/aegistrate/aegistrate.toml`
 - `.env` or environment variables (fallback option, **not recommended**)

 ## If you came here because Aegistrate failed to run...